 Le Bal des Oiseaux Fantômes

 The Dance of The Ghost Birds is a bird show like no other and truly is a breathtaking spectacle!
-You sit in a large amphitheatre and watch the story of Aliénor, the medieval princess, who awakes in the ruins of a castle.
+You sit in a large amphitheatre and watch the story of Aliénor, the medieval princess, who awakens in the ruins of a castle.
 Aliénor’s dreams and memories summon over 300 birds (owls, eagles, falcons, vultures and more) who fly around the amphitheatre; above, around and through around the audience; in a stunningly orchestrated performance.
 The finale of the show has birds being summoned by their handlers from a hot air balloon flying overhead and culminates in all 330 (or thereabouts) of the birds performing together which is the result of a 25 year long project and truly is an unbelievable sight.
 Definitely a once in a lifetime experience!

 The birds used in the show come from the Puy du Fou Falconry Academy which has 40 falconers and around 530 birds of 73 different species (kites, eagles, pelicans, buzzards, condors, etc.) The aviaries at the Falconry Academy are completely integrated into the natural environment and are suitable for the largest birds of prey so that they can live, fly and reproduce happily.
 The Falconry Academy also regularly donates money to foundations for the protection and reintroduction of endangered species and takes part in many livestock and nature conservation programmes, which help to reintroduce birds to their natural habitat.